 Mining is the engine room of the Territory economy.
 It is our economy’s strongest sector, worth $4.3 billion in 2008-09.
 The Territory has some of the nation’s biggest sites, including Ranger, the world’s second largest uranium mine; GEMCO, the country’s largest manganese project; McArthur River, Australia’s third-largest zinc producer; Rio Tinto Alcan, Australia’s fourth-largest producer of bauxite and alumina; and Callie, Australia’s sixth-largest goldmine, in the Tanami Desert.

 Manufacturing is an important sector in the Northern Territory economy, having strong interactions with other production sectors, especially through the provision of inputs to the construction and mining sectors.
-Due to its proximity to the massive consumer market in Asia, the Northern Territory is well placed to service this demand in the development of a true manufacturing sector using down-stream technologies and by-products from the enormous oil and gas reserves on our door-step.
+Due to its proximity to the massive consumer market in Asia, the Northern Territory has well placed to service this demand in the development of a true manufacturing sector using down-stream technologies and by-products from the enormous oil and gas reserves on our door-step.

 The ICT sector is well-established in the NT and a number of large multi-national corporations such as Telstra, Fujitsu and Optus have a presence in the NT.
 There are also many small-to-medium size enterprises that cater for operational and end-user requirements such as software development, multimedia technology and systems support and maintenance.